Lithium

 3. Management of chronic manic symptoms

-In certain clinical scenarios, physicians may prescribe for:
+In specific clinical situations, physicians may prescribe it for:

 - Adjunct therapy for obsessive-compulsive symptoms